1. Practice professional nursing behaviors incorporating personal responsibility and accountability for continued

 8. Manage health care of the individual using cost effective nursing strategies, quality improvement processes, and current technologies.

-Our next admission to the ADN Program is Fall 2020: If you are not a current student at VGCC, please apply to the college now.
-Once you have applied to the college (or if you are a current student), you may meet with a Academic & Career Coach at any of the Student Success Centers to start working on a Program Application.
+Our next admission to the ADN Program is Fall 2021: If you are not a current student at VGCC, please apply to the college now.
+Once you have applied to the college (or if you are a current student), you will work with an Academic Advisor to complete the ADN Admissions steps.

 Apply to VGCC

 All students are required to be currently listed on the CNAI registry prior to the Admission Deadline which is the last business day in March of the application year.
 Students are required to maintain their listing on the CNAI registry through the first year of the nursing program.
 For information about the state-approved NA I training course offered at VGCC, including the schedule, please click here: Occupational Healthcare at VGCC

 Other state-approved NA I training programs